toneloc/tweet-wallet/README.md

 truffle develop
 ```

-This will
+This will start a local ethereum blockchain, most likley on port 9545, or else 8545.

+In same terminal:

 ```
-truffle compile
+truffle compile  // the word "truffle" being optional in truffle console
 ```

 ```
-truffle --reset
+truffle migrate // the word "truffle" being optional in truffle console
 ```

 In a second terminal:

 ```
 truffle develop --log
 ```

+This will tail local blockchain activity.

 In a third: